There are five steps in the process to get set up and mailing a FTP Batch Drip Campaign.

 From the Postalytics Campaign Dashboard you’ll need the Campaign ID and Drop ID.
 You can find this in the URL of the dashboard.

-You’ll also need the API Key (removing the dashes), found in your Connect Hub page below your username:
+You’ll also need the API Key (removing the dashes), found in the Connect page below your username:

 These three pieces will make up the file name.

 The pound signs are optional identifiers that can be used for dates, sequences, etc.

 Step 5: Send Files to the Campaign via FTP

 Once the campaign shell is created and is in live mode, and you’ve formatted your file naming convention, you can start dropping files into the FTP for processing.

 Note: Use the same column structure and field names that you used in the shell file uploaded and mapped for the campaign.

 The polling mechanism will check your directory every 10-15 minutes randomly.
 If a file is found, it will process and then move it to a subdirectory called ‘processed’.
 Please be sure this directory is created on your server.